pancongliang/openshift/installing/any-platform/offline/readme.md

 ### Set Environment Variables

-* Edit and apply the environment variables script:
+* On the bastion machine, edit and apply the environment variable script:

   ```
   vim 01-set-params.sh